Version Control allows you to manage your app development in two ways:

 When a conflict occurs, a developer has to intervene to decide how it should be resolved before it can be committed to the Team Server as a new revision.

-Updating is the action, invoked in the Desktop Modeler, which gets the latest revision of the current development line from the Team Server repository and merges the differences into the current working copy.
+Updating is the action, invoked in Studio Pro, which gets the latest revision of the current development line from the Team Server repository and merges the differences into the current working copy.

-If the Web Modeler is enabled for this development line, the process first ensures that the Web Modeler working copy is stored as a new revision.
+If Studio is enabled for this development line, the process first ensures that the Studio working copy is stored as a new revision.

-Committing is the action, invoked in the Desktop Modeler, of sending all your changes to the repository and making a new revision.
+Committing is the action, invoked in Studio Pro, of sending all your changes to the repository and making a new revision.

-If the Web Modeler is enabled for this development line, the process first ensures that the Web Modeler working copy is stored as a new revision and merged into the working copy of the Desktop Modeler.
+If Studio is enabled for this development line, the process first ensures that the Studio working copy is stored as a new revision and merged into the working copy of Studio Pro.
 If there are not conflicts, the changes are then sent to the repository to make a new revision.

 2.9 Development Line

 Development of an app is done in a Development Line where a set of related changes is made.
-There are two types of Development Line: Main Lines and Branch Lines.
+There are two types of development line: the Main Line and Branch Lines.

 2.9.1 Main Line